xat/keyval/README.md

 var keyval = require('keyval');

-// storage can be 'local', 'session' or memory (default)
+// storage can be 'local', 'session' or 'memory' (default)
 // ..or you can specify your own storage function

 var store = keyval({ storage: 'local' });